Object-Image Correspondence for Algebraic Curves under Projections: Solving the group-equivalence problem

 \section{Solving the group-equivalence problem}

 Theorems~\ref{main-finite-camera} and~\ref{main-affine-camera} reduce the projection problem to the problem of establishing group-action equivalence between a~given curve and a~curve from a~certain family.
 In this section, we give a~solution of the group-equivalence problem for planar algebraic curves.
-In Section~\ref{ssec-inv}, we consider a~rational action of an \emph{arbitrary} algebraic group on~$\mathbb{R}^2$ and def\/ine a~notion of a~\emph{classifying set of rational differential invariants}.
-In Section~\ref{ssec-sig}, we def\/ine a~notion of \emph{exceptional curves} with respect to a~classifying set of invariants and def\/ine \emph{signatures} of non-exceptional curves.
+In Section~\ref{ssec-inv}, we consider a~rational action of an \emph{arbitrary} algebraic group on~$\mathbb{R}^2$ and define a~notion of a~\emph{classifying set of rational differential invariants}.
+In Section~\ref{ssec-sig}, we define a~notion of \emph{exceptional curves} with respect to a~classifying set of invariants and define \emph{signatures} of non-exceptional curves.
 We then prove that signatures characterize the equivalence classes of non-exceptional curves.
-In Section~\ref{ssec-ap-inv}, we produce explicit formulae for classifying sets of {rational} dif\/ferential invariants for \emph{affine and projective groups}.
+In Section~\ref{ssec-ap-inv}, we produce explicit formulae for classifying sets of {rational} differential invariants for \emph{affine and projective groups}.
 In Section~\ref{ssec-rat-sig}, we specialize our signature construction to \emph{rational algebraic curves} and provide examples of solving group-equivalence problem for such curves.

-We note that dif\/ferential invariants have long been used for solving the group-equivalence problem for smooth curves.
-Classical dif\/ferential invariants were obtained with the moving frame method~\cite{C37}, which most often produces \emph{non-rational} invariants.
-Signatures based on classical dif\/ferential invariants were introduced in~\cite{calabi98}.
+We note that differential invariants have long been used for solving the group-equivalence problem for smooth curves.
+Classical differential invariants were obtained with the moving frame method~\cite{C37}, which most often produces \emph{non-rational} invariants.
+Signatures based on classical differential invariants were introduced in~\cite{calabi98}.
 For smooth curves, the equality of signatures of two curves implies that there are segments of two curves that are group-equivalent (in other words, these curves are \emph{locally} equivalent), but the entire curves may be non-equivalent.
 This is well illustrated in~\cite{musso09}.
-In a~recent work~\cite{ho12}, a~signif\/icantly more involved notion of the extended signature was introduced to solve global equivalence problem for smooth curves.
+In a~recent work~\cite{ho12}, a~significantly more involved notion of the extended signature was introduced to solve global equivalence problem for smooth curves.

 The rigidity of irreducible algebraic curves allows us to use simpler signatures to establish \emph{global} equivalence.
 Rationality of the invariants as well as explicit characterization of exceptional curves allows us to solve equivalence problem using standard computational algebra algorithms.